Latif Abubakar

-Latif Abubakar is a playwright and the Chief Executive Director of Globe Production.
+Latif Abubakar is a Ghanaian playwright and the chief executive director of Globe Production.
 He founded the organization the Globe Production in 2009 and has worked with notable actors including Ekow Smith-Asante, Adjetey Anang, Clemento Suarez, Ofori Bismarck, Pearl Darkey, Paul Quarcoo and Alexandra Bailey.

 Career

 He was the first playwright in Ghana to live stream his play Thank God For Idiots virtually on YouTube amid band on public gathering during the COVID-19 period.